kartoza/geocontext/README.md

 4. DB can be accessed at port 'localhost:25432', user&password='docker', database=gis
 5. Attach a VSCode session by right clicking on the running geocontext_devweb container in the [VSCode remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension
 6. Now we can get into the running containers to run management commands, run another server at another port, debug etc.
-7. In the geocontext_devweb container terminal you can run a test server as follows:
+7. In the geocontext_devweb container terminal you can run a test server for debugging as follows:
 ```
 python manage.py runserver 8001
 ```